spack/spack/lib/spack/docs/packaging_guide.rst

      version('1.0', hg='https://jay.grs.rwth-aachen.de/hg/example',
              revision='v1.0')

+  This download method is untrusted, and is not recommended.

   Unlike ``git``, which has special parameters for different types of revisions, you can use ``revision`` for branches, tags, and commits